 Those fees can cut into your profit as you sell.
 However, you could always raise your price a bit to cover the cost of listing and selling fees on eBay.

 Mercari is a selling app that makes it really easy to sell just about anything online.
-When you sell through Mercari, you only sell shippable items, so there’s no in-person meetups.
+When you sell through Mercari, you only sell shippable items, so there are no in-person meetups.

 Listings on Mercari are free, but you’ll pay a 10 percent flat fee when your item sells.